 As the sun set, the music cranked up and the fairy lights switched on, which made Pergola on the Roof even prettier than in daylight.
 Lively, upbeat music bounced throughout the rooftop and everybody was in great spirits as we chatted and sipped crisp glasses of wine late into the evening.
 As cheesy as it sounds, Pergola on the Roof had me at hello.
 It was definitely love at first sight and I can’t wait to come back with Ciaran and friends this summer.
 What can I say, I’m a sucker for pretty patios and rooftops.

 Perfect For: Pergola on the Roof is the ideal escape from the hustle and bustle of Central London.
 It’s the perfect destination and something different to do with a big group of friends.
 There is an excellent array of food from some of London’s top notch restaurants and has an awesome cocktail, beer and wine list to try out.
-There’s also a retractable roof in case of bad weather, so nothing will rain o your parade.
+There’s also a retractable roof (just like the one you can find at Designer Blinds and Plantations!) in case of bad weather, so nothing will rain on your parade.
 Entry is free and you can book a table or a daybed area for big groups.
 They’re even offering a cocktail on the house when you sign up to their Visitor Book.
 You can’t beat it.
 Take my word for it and head to Pergola on the Roof this weekend, you’ll fall in love, I guarantee it.
 Pergola on the Roof is open until 29th August.

 Pergola on the Roof | Television Centre | Wood Lane | White City | London | W12 7JR